wahaabsiddique/fierce-whale/exampleSite/content/posts/aws-vs-azure-vs-firebase-vs-heroku-vs-netlify—how-to-choose-the-best-platform-for-web-projects.md

 ---
-title: "# AWS vs Azure vs Firebase vs Heroku vs Netlify—How To Choose the Best Platform."
+title: How To Choose the Best Platform for web Projects
 date: 2020-08-28T18:34:44.528Z
 tags:
   - Cloud programming